So, - we consider the apple, but the same arguments apply to other fruits.

 - and that is where we start.
 Unfortunately, as a nation, we have been careless and very intermittent with our recorded history.
 The purging of our written history by the Romans and the Normans did not help, and much written material was destroyed by fire and radical editing during the various religious intolerances in our turbulent history, but the gardeners have most of the blame, for not writing it down.
 Except for a few brief moments and a few writers, the history of our pastoral life and fruit growing is rather sparse.
 We must therefore speculate, but there is no harm in that, if the speculations make a close fit with what we do know of the past and what we know in the present, from observation.

 Let us go back to the beginning, when Britain was just part of the land mass of Europe and the English Channel did not exist.
-As the Ice Age receded around 200,000 years ago, an ice lake which had built up in the North Sea, ruptured its bank to the south, possibly assisted by an earthquake.
+As the Ice Age started to recede around 20,000 years ago, an ice lake which had built up in the North Sea, ruptured its bank to the south, possibly assisted by an earthquake.
 A colossus of glacier, water and boulder clay surged south, scouring a deep channel between Britain and France.
 Had it not been for this event, we would not even be considering, now, what fruit trees came to Britain and when.
 We would have believed they came in antiquity.
 Ever since this event we have considered ourselves an island race, insulated from Europe and wrongly thinking, for much of our history, that nothing much happened here until the Romans came and portrayed us as a barbaric people.
 Since the formation of the English Channel and even well after the Romans came and went, Britain was indeed a series of islands, wet, foggy and broken up by countless rivers, inland waterways and lakes.
 It was very navigable, well inland, by water.
 We were indeed an island race but never isolated from Europe.
 It was only climate change, drainage and land reclamation that produced the Britain of today – a separate land mass with a people inclined to question anything other than independent development.

 In the Stone Age, Britain was visited and settled very widely by the Beaker People from northern Europe, over several centuries, proving that the North Sea and English Channel were no great barriers.
 Around 2000BC the Stone Age ended when a bright spark decided to melt tin with copper – and the Bronze Age was born.
 Tin became a precious commodity and Cornwall had plenty.
 Western Europe became a rich hunting ground for East Mediterranean traders and there are good reasons to believe that Britain was known to them and known to have tin.
 It was added to the trade route.
 Between the Stone Age and the Bronze Age the archaeological evidence shows, for the first time, that different skull shapes are to be found in Britain, suggesting quite early settlers.
 Pottery found around British ports, significantly in Cornwall around the tin mines, has been identified as clearly pre Roman and originating in the south east Mediterranean.
 It seems Britain was not an undiscovered land, full of primitives, but a producer and lively trader.